anki-geo/ultimate-geography/README.md

 1. In the _Tools_ menu, select _Check Database_.
 1. Sync the changes with AnkiWeb and with all your devices.
 1. You can now follow the steps of the [_Getting started_](#getting-started) section and install the major version with its APKG package.

-## Background

-This deck is built on top of an old [shared deck](https://ankiweb.net/shared/info/261823898) that is no longer maintained.
-Initially, the goal was to address the poor quality of the flag images.
-However, the scope of the work quickly increased to include putting the deck on GitHub, rethinking the tags, cleaning up the notes to remove all HTML markup, and reviewing the whole content.
-For a full list of changes, check out the [initial release notes](https://github.com/axelboc/anki-ultimate-geography/releases/tag/v2.0).

-> This deck was initially released as `v2.0` to distinguish it from its predecessor, which was commonly referred to as `v1.0` (cf. [_Versioning_](CONTRIBUTING.md#versioning) section.)

 ## Deck structure